Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Results

-\emph{Experimental implementation.---} The disordered non-Hermitian SSH model studied here can be realized using photons in coupled micro-ring cavities~\cite {hafezi2011robust,PhysRevLett.120.113901,St-Jean2017Lasing,Bandres2018Topological,Zhao2018topological,Sci.Rep.5.13376} .
-The clockwise and counterclockwise modes in the micro-ring cavity naturally play the role of pseudospin degrees of freedom which is necessary for the probing.
-Shown in Fig.~\ref{fig:cavity} is the corresponding photonic circuit, where site micro-rings are evanescently coupled to their nearest neighbors using a set of auxiliary micro-rings, each of which can be controlled independently.
-The non-Hermitian (asymmetric) tunnelings can be realized by adding gain and loss to the two arms of the auxiliary micro-rings, respectively~\cite {hafezi2011robust,Zhao2018topological,Sci.Rep.5.13376}.
-For either leftward or rightward tunnelings, the clockwise mode and counterclockwise mode use different arms.
-Therefore, the two pseudospin states have opposite non-Hermiticities, leading to exactly the Hamiltonian $ H_{\text{probe}}$ in Eq.~\ref{eq:Hspin}~\cite{SM}.
-To measure the Ramsey interference, we propose to couple each cavity with an input-output waveguide~\cite{hafezi2011robust,PhysRevLett.120.113901}, as shown in Fig.~ \ref{fig:cavity}.
-The waveguide is arranged as a Sagnac interferometer so that the initial state $|\phi _{0}\rangle $ can be prepared by a narrow input pulse applying to site $A$ at $n=0$, and the two output ports measure the pseudospin states in the basis $|+\rangle $ and $|-\rangle $, respectively~\cite{SM}.
-It is also possible to implement our model using other systems such as cold atoms in optical lattices and microwaves in electronic circuits, where the non-Hermitian tunnelings can be realized by Raman couplings with lossy atomic levels~\cite {arXiv1608.05061,PhysRevX.8.031079,arXiv1810.04067} and circuit amplifiers/resistances~\cite{arXiv1907.11562}.
+As shown in Fig.~\ref{fig:lattice}b, for either leftward or rightward tunnelings, the clockwise mode and counterclockwise mode in the micro-ring cavity use different arms of the coupler with opposite non-Hermiticities, leading to exactly the Hamiltonian $ H_{\text{probe}}$ in Eq.~\ref{eq:Hspin} (see Appendix B), where clockwise and counterclockwise modes play the role of pseudospin degrees of freedom.
+To measure the Ramsey interference, we propose to couple each cavity with an input-output waveguide~\cite{hafezi2011robust,PhysRevLett.120.113901}, as shown in Fig.~\ref{fig:lattice}b.
+The waveguide is arranged as a Sagnac interferometer so that the initial state $|\phi _{0}\rangle $ can be prepared by a narrow optical input pulse applying to site $A$ at $n=0$, and the two output ports measure the photonic pseudospin states in the basis $|+\rangle $ and $ |-\rangle $, respectively (see Appendix B).